ashtonjamesd/semantic-interpretation/written/4_1_albus/3_abstract_syntax_tree.md

 }
 ```

 Next, to parse the body of the if statement, we loop continuously until we encounter an `endif` token, while adding each statement into a list.
+Note that we also have to manually increment the pointer as it is not being fed through the main parser loop.

 ```
 var body = new List<Expression>();